Taylor Lorenz: 2022–2024: The Washington Post

 In June 2022, the Post published an article by Lorenz about online influencers covering the Depp v.
 Heard trial.
-The article stated two YouTubers mentioned in the article were contacted for comment.
-The Post later issued a correction, stating only one had been contacted.
-The YouTuber has said the request for comment only came after the article was published.
-In a Twitter thread reviewed by Lorenz's editors and management of the Post, Lorenz stated that the error was due to a miscommunication with her editor.
+The article said two YouTubers mentioned in the article were contacted for comment, but the Post later issued a correction saying only one had been contacted.
+The YouTuber said the request for comment only came after the article was published.
+In a Twitter thread reviewed by Lorenz's editors and management of the Post, Lorenz said the error was due to a miscommunication with her editor.

-In December 2022, Twitter owner Elon Musk temporarily suspended Lorenz's Twitter account, with Musk tweeting that the suspension was for "prior doxxing action".
+In December 2022, Twitter owner Elon Musk temporarily suspended Lorenz's Twitter account, tweeting that the suspension was for "prior doxxing action".
 Lorenz said she was suspended after asking Musk for comment on a story.
 The suspension followed a series of suspensions of journalists under Musk's new ownership of Twitter.

 In coverage of the 2024 Democratic National Convention, Lorenz highlighted social media influencers credentialed by the DNC.

-In August 2024, the Post began an internal investigation for evidence of bias after Lorenz shared an image on a private Instagram story depicting President Joe Biden with the caption "war criminal :(", referencing a meme criticizing the president for his support of Israel in the Gaza war.
+In August 2024, the Post began an internal investigation for evidence of bias after Lorenz shared an image on a private Instagram story depicting President Joe Biden with the caption "war criminal :(", a phrase criticizing United States support for Israel in the Gaza war that had previously been applied to Barack Obama.
 Lorenz initially denied making the post, and later said that a friend created the captioned picture, which Lorenz shared.
 According to NPR, four people with direct knowledge of the post confirmed its authenticity.
 Lorenz never published another article for The Post, which did not announce any findings of its investigation.
-In October 2024, she announced she was leaving the Post to start her own newsletter via Substack.
+In October 2024, she announced she was leaving the Post to start a newsletter on Substack.
 Lorenz told The New Yorker that her decision to leave the Post was not a direct result of the incident and that "every single President that I've ever seen in my lifetime is a war criminal".

 2024–present: User Mag

 In October 2024, Lorenz announced she was leaving The Washington Post to run a Substack publication called "User Mag".
-Substack co-founder Hamish McKenzie told The Hollywood Reporter that she is an "accomplished reporter with deep experience covering internet trends and culture" whom the platform thinks "will thrive ... with the direct support of her audience."
+Substack co-founder Hamish McKenzie told The Hollywood Reporter that she is an "accomplished reporter with deep experience covering internet trends and culture" whom the platform thinks "will thrive [...] with the direct support of her audience."

-In 2025, it was announced that Lorenz would also contribute a column to Mehdi Hasan's Zeteo on the influence of Silicon Valley tech billionaires.
+In 2025, it was announced that Lorenz would contribute a column to Mehdi Hasan's Zeteo on the influence of Silicon Valley tech billionaires.

-Lorenz drew criticism, particularly from conservative politicians, for comments she made during a CNN interview in April 2025 following the killing of health insurance CEO Brian Thompson, where Lorenz described the suspect in the case Luigi Mangione as "morally good".
+Lorenz drew criticism, particularly from conservative politicians, for saying during an April 2025 CNN interview about the killing of health insurance CEO Brian Thompson that his alleged killer, Luigi Mangione, was "morally good".
 She later said, "To see these millionaire media pundits on TV clutching their pearls about someone stanning a murderer when this is the United States of America, as if we don't lionize criminals [and] stan murderers of all sorts, and we can give them Netflix shows".